 Variations of Violet

-This makes us wonder if violet eyeshadow was simply made for Angela Sarafyan—it's everything!
+This makes us wonder if purple eyeshadow was simply made for Angela Sarafyan—it's everything!
 The best part?
-This eye look including the eyeliner is broken down into varying shades of violet, making it all the more lust-worthy when needing inspiration.
+This eye look, including the eyeliner, is broken down into varying shades of violet, making it all the more lust-worthy when needing inspiration.
 From soft to deep violet tones, finished with dark violet eyeliner, it's a total home run.